Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 # JHV SAMP Commands

-This note describes the SAMP interface that JHelioviewer exposes.
+This note describes the SAMP interface exposed by JHelioviewer to external clients.
+It documents the accepted `samp.mtype` values, the expected message parameters, the handling of invalid input, and the completion notifications that JHV may send back.

-It is written for an external SAMP client:

-- which `samp.mtype` values JHV accepts
-- which params each message may send
-- how JHV handles invalid values
-- which completion notifications JHV may send back

-It documents only implemented SAMP commands.
+Only implemented SAMP commands are documented here.

 ## Accepted Message Types

-JHV accepts these SAMP message types:
+JHV accepts the following SAMP message types:

 ### Load messages